 2. Black pepper (Piper nigrum) as Growth Promoter

 Black pepper – iyere in Yoruba, uziza in Igbo, uda in Hausa, and urire in urhobo.
 This is another growth promoter that is worthy of mention.
 It is rich in minerals like zinc, potassium, calcium, manganese, iron, lycopene, carotene, magnesium, and zeazanthin.
 They are excellent sources of vitamin B complex groups such as pyridoxine, riboflavin, thiamin and niacin, which explains why it increases feed consumption in broiler chickens.
+To incorporate black pepper in your broiler diet, you need to add 1 KG of black pepper to every 100 KG of feed.
+This is, one percent of black pepper to their feed.

 3. Cayenne Pepper/Hot Pepper (Capsicum annum)